 I don’t think I have the computer skills needed for the MDM program.
 What experience in computer programming or use of software applications is required?

 The technical skills applied in the MDM program depend on the skill sets students bring to the project teams.
 In the case of students from art and design backgrounds, they are not expected to have experience in computer programming (the programmers in your class will fulfill the needed designing, writing, testing, debugging, and maintaining of the source code of software developed in each project).
 However, proficiency in any of the following software applications is highly desired (but not required) and will improve the competitiveness of your application: 3DS Max, Maya, Adobe Suite (Dreamweaver, Illustrator, InDesign, Flash and/or Photoshop), Cinema 4D, ability to draw or illustrate using design applications, AutoCAD.

 What software application or computer skills training will I receive in the MDM program?

 Although many students will develop new computer skills, or learn the basics of certain software applications through the MDM program’s learn-as-you-go model, the development of these skills is not our core focus.
 Rather, our focus is to train you on effective techniques for team collaboration and project development in a digital media environment.
 The knowledge and skills you develop in the program include (but are not limited to): the ability to effectively express your ideas; the ability to communicate across disciplines; a proficiency in developing concepts and prototypes; the expertise to manage a project pipeline; the skills to resolve project conflicts; and the understanding of project team roles.

-The MDM usually admits a select group of students who fall into this category usually have the business skills to handle some aspects of project development, such as client relations or marketing.
+The MDM usually admits a select group of students who fall into this category.
+These applicants tend to have the business skills to handle some aspects of project development, such as client relations, marketing or group leadership.
 However, they often lack specific knowledge and experience of the digital media project development process that runs from concept to prototype to deliverable.
 Examples of such digital media projects include but are not limited to, art installations, games and apps.